armstrong_tina1.gif

 Julie-with-full-cod-end-opt.jpg.png

 Dr. Julie E. Keister (MEES, MS '96), received a Ph.D. in Biological Oceanography, College of Oceanic and Atmospheric Sciences, at Oregon State University after her MEES degree working with Dr. Edward Houde and Dr. Denise Breitburg.
 While a Biological Oceanographer and Zooplankton Ecologist with NOAA, her research focused on the physical and biological processes that effect abundances and distributions of zooplankton in coastal ecosystems.
-Currently Julie is an Assistant Professor in the School of Oceanography at the University of Washington.
+Currently Julie is a Professor in the School of Oceanography at the University of Washington.
 Her research focuses on a variety of problems in biological oceanography and zooplankton ecology, particularly those related to how climate-driven environmental change interact with biological processes to control zooplankton biogeography, diversity, community structure, and abundance.
 In her spare time, Julie enjoys hiking, backpacking, snow boarding, ultimate Frisbee, floor hockey, soccer, watching movies and reading.
 Find out more about Julie's work on her website.

 Mi Ae Kim (MEES, MS '95) Since her graduation in 1995 under Dr. Patrick Kangas, Mi Ae has worked for The Nature Conservancy in Virginia, Public Affairs Management in San Francisco, Surface Water Resources Inc. in Sacramento, National Ocean Service, and National Marine Fisheries Service in Silver Spring where she has been working with the Endangered Species Act.
 Mi Ae helped to establish a non-profit organization call the “Beaverdam Creek Watershed Watch Group”.
 The Beaverdam Creek Watershed Watch Group (BCWWG) is a citizen's organization dedicated to the preservation and environmental health of a subwatershed of the Anacostia River.
 The Beaverdam Creek watershed is located northeast of Washington D.C. near the towns of Greenbelt, Beltsville, and College Park, Maryland.
 Most of the watershed lies in the boundaries of the Beltsville Agricultural Research Center.
 The Anacostia River, a tributary of the Potomac River, flows through Washington, D.C., while the Potomac flows into Chesapeake Bay.
 To support Mi Ae's fight in locally preserving environmental health, or for more information on BCWWG, click here.
 When not busy meeting the demands of her career, Mi Ae spends time with her daughter while trying to meet the challenges that face a working mom.